scalawithcats/scala-with-cats/src/pages/adt/index.md

 Algebraic data types are closed worlds, which means they cannot be extended after they have been defined.
 In practical terms this means we have to modify the source code where we define the algebraic data type if we want to add or remove elements.

 The closed world property is important because it gives us guarantees we would not otherwise have.
-In particular, it allows the compiler to check, when we use an algebraic data type, that we handle all possible cases and alert us if we don't.
+In particular, it allows the compiler to check that we handle all possible cases when we use an algebraic data type.
 This is known as **exhaustivity checking**.
 This is an example of how functional programming prioritizes reasoning about code---in this case automated reasoning by the compiler---over other properties such as extensibility.
 We'll learn more about exhaustivity checking soon.